vohi/minicoin/README.md

 ```
 urls:
+  disks:
+    - server1
+    - server2
-  org: server
+  org:
+    - server1
+    - server2
 ```

-where `org` matches the `org` part of the `box` parameter of the machine, ie a box `tqtc/windows10` will be downloaded from the server set for org `tqtc`.
+where `org` matches the `org` part of the `box` parameter of the machine, ie a box `tqtc/windows10` will be downloaded from the servers set for org `tqtc`.

-For disk images, all URLs will be attempted in order until one succeeds.
+For disk images, all URLs in the `disks` section will be attempted.

 ## Provisioning